yhc-0923/Observation-of-Metrological-Usefulness-from-Generic-Pure-Entangled-States/README.md

 # How to Use
 1. Set up the environment: Ensure all required packages are installed.
-2. Prepare the data: Place experimental raw data in the rawdata/ folder with the expected naming convention.
+2. Prepare the data: Unzip rawdata.zip to place experimental raw data in the rawdata/ folder with the expected naming convention.
 3. Run the analysis: Execute main.py to perform the data analysis and generate figures.
 The script will:
  - Load and preprocess raw data
  - Perform statistical analysis